Suffolk Photography Course 1

 Flatford Mill, Sudbury and Long Melford Photography Course

 The East Anglian countryside is a great place to run photography courses.
 This full-day practical photography workshop starts at Flatford Mill, which is famous for the landscape paintings of John Constable.
 We then move on to Sudbury, a delightful market town in the centre of Suffolk before finishing the course at Long Melford.
 The day begins with all course attendees meeting at a pre-arranged point.
-I used to take everyone in my own seven-seater car to the different photographic locations, but at the moment, in keeping with the government’s social distancing advice, all course attendees will be required to follow me in their own cars throughout the day.
-The locations are close to each other and this does not involve driving long distances.
+Transport between the different photographic locations is not included but Steve (who is fully-vaccinated against Covid-19) is happy to car-share if you wish.
+He will be driving a seven-seater people carrier.
+However, if you prefer to use your own car throughout the day, the photographic locations are close to each other and this does not involve driving long distances.

 Please see course dates/availability and prices to the right of this web page.

 Flatford Mill has much to offer the photographer, from the meandering river Stour to reflective mill ponds and of course the picturesque Willie Lott’s cottage (or indeed house as it’s now known).
 This is a great location for learning your compositional skills and the use of available light.

 Sudbury also features the river Stour which has in my opinion one of the best weirs in the county.
 This is an ideal place to practice creative shutter speed skills.

 The last shoot of the day is in Long Melford at one of the most photogenic churches in Suffolk.
 Here we are able to have a go at both outside and inside architectural photography, time permitting.